philiptran218/UNSW_Dreams/assumptions.md

 John: channels_listall_v1
     Pretty much same as channels_list.
-    Only difference is there's no need to check for id inside Just prints off channels disctionary, no need to create new one.
+    Only difference is there's no need to check for id inside Just prints off channels data structure, no need to create new one.
+    Channels data structure contains list of directories.